Azure-Samples/contoso-real-estate/packages/docs/website/docs/02-develop/01-intro.md

 ---
-slug: /develop
+slug: /develop/scenario-8
 title: Introduction
-description: Let's talk about Contoso Real Estate Application workspace
+description: Let's talk about how the Contoso Real Estate Application was developed.
 ---

 # Overview